Mercedes-Benz GLE vs Denza B8

 Who Should Buy Which?

-Buy the Mercedes-Benz GLE if: You or prefer Mercedes-Benz's approach to design and ownership experience.
+Buy the Mercedes-Benz GLE if: You need more boot space, or prefer Mercedes-Benz's approach to design and ownership experience.

 Buy the Denza B8 if: You want the lower entry price, prioritise performance, want lower running costs, value a longer warranty, or prefer Denza's approach to design and ownership experience.